George M. Campbell: Naval career

 He served as a flight instructor beginning in 1938.
 At the dawn of the Japanese Attack on Pearl Harbor, he had become one of the Navy's most experienced pilots.
-"John Waldron relied on him as a teacher and mentor to the younger pilots."
-He was promoted to Lieutenant (junior grade) in February, 1942.
+Lieutenant Commander John C. Waldron, commander of Torpedo Squadron 8, relied on him as a teacher and mentor to the younger pilots.
+Campbell was promoted to Lieutenant (junior grade) in February 1942.

 In 1942 Campbell underwent more flight training and was appointed Lieutenant, junior grade, on April 2, 1942.

 He joined Torpedo Squadron 8 on board the aircraft carrier USS Hornet (CV-8) just in time to take part in the Battle of Midway.

 VT-8's first and best-known combat mission came during the Battle of Midway on 4 June 1942.
-Flying obsolete Douglas TBD Devastators, all of Lieutenant Commander John C. Waldron's fifteen planes were shot down during their unescorted torpedo attack on Imperial Japanese Navy aircraft carriers.
+All 15 of Lieutenant Commander John C. Waldron's planes, obsolete Douglas TBD Devastators, were shot down during their unescorted torpedo attack on Imperial Japanese Navy aircraft carriers.
 The squadron failed to damage any Japanese carriers or destroy enemy aircraft.

 Only one member of VT-8 who flew from Hornet on that day survived in the action, Ensign George Gay.
 Ensign Gay was rescued the day following the battle.
 Torpedo 8 was afterwards awarded the American Presidential Unit Citation.
 As Ensign Gay tells it, the flight was chancy at best.
 They had never performed an attack with torpedoes, and in fact had never even taken off from a carrier with torpedoes.
 Their equipment was old, and the efficacy of their armament was questionable.
 He thought that the absence of fighter cover may have made the difference.
 Nevertheless, he thinks that the low level attack, which drew down the Japanese fighter air cover, opened up the skies for the successful attack by the dive bombers, and that this attack should be given that credit.
 In passing, Gay has remarked that his sole survival, after being shot down, was just a matter of luck.

 Piloting a Douglas TBD-1 Devastator torpedo bomber during the battle, Campbell took off with his squadron on June 4, 1942, to intercept the Japanese fleet, and without fighter cover attacked the enemy aircraft carriers against murderous opposition.
 Knowing full well that they had insufficient fuel to return to Hornet, the Torpedo Squadron 8 crews pressed their attack gallantly until all were shot down.
 Campbell was listed as presumed dead on June 5, 1942.
 Campbell was awarded the Navy Cross for his heroic actions at Midway.
 He was killed in action during the attack.